janfer95/ms-stretch/README.md

 ### Plotting multiple filters

-While working with the stretching method one often tries out different lag time windows for the same filters.
+While working with the stretching method one often tries out different lag time windows (LTW) for the same filters.
 To better compare this results they can be plotted together by simply calling the filter argument multiple times.

 * ``msnoise p stretch plot ndvv -f 1 -f 2`` plots the dvv curves corresponding to the two filters with otherwise default values (ndvv stands for new dvv).